aringo/shortscan/README.md

 # 🌀 Shortscan

-An IIS short filename enumeration tool.
+An IIS short filename enumeration tool with multi-URL scanning capabilities.

 ## Functionality

 Shortscan is designed to quickly determine which files with short filenames exist on an IIS webserver.
 Once a short filename has been identified the tool will try to automatically identify the full filename.

-In addition to standard discovery methods Shortscan also uses a unique checksum matching approach to attempt to find the long filename where the short filename is based on Windows' propriatary shortname collision avoidance checksum algorithm (more on this research at a later date).
+In addition to standard discovery methods Shortscan also uses a unique checksum matching approach to attempt to find the long filename where the short filename is based on Windows' proprietary shortname collision avoidance checksum algorithm.

 ## Installation